promptfoo/promptfoo/site/docs/guides/prevent-llm-hallucations.md

 LLM app developers have several tools at their disposal:

 - **Prompt and LLM parameter tuning** to decrease the likelihood of hallucinations.
+- **Measure perplexity** to quantify the model's confidence level of completions
 - **Retrieval-augmented generation** (RAG) with embeddings and vector search to supply additional grounding context.
 - **Fine-tuning** to improve accuracy.
 - **Controlled decoding** to force certain outputs.